-Exceptional Conduct

-Someone with an in-custody history of rehabilitation.

-Typical language in referral letter: "NAME has programmed exceptionally well during her/his incarceration and should be commended for her/his behavior and work ethic.
+Exceptional Conduct: Someone with an in-custody history of rehabilitation.
+The typical language in referral letter: "NAME has programmed exceptionally well during her/his incarceration and should be commended for her/his behavior and work ethic.
 NAME has taken full advantage of the opportunities provided to her/him in order to prepare for a successful transition back to society."
 Laudatory chronos and programming are especially helpful for this cohort, along with limited disciplinary actions on record.

-Law Enforcement Referrals

-People who assist in other criminal cases by giving testimony.
+Law Enforcement Referrals: People who assist in other criminal cases by giving testimony.
+These cases are different than people who have been referred by District

-These cases are different than people who have been referred by District Attorneys for resentencing.
-DAs previously made resentencing recommendations to CDCR before AB 2942 passed.
+Attorneys for resentencing.
+Before AB 2942 passed, DAs previously made resentencing recommendations to CDCR instead of directly to the trial court.

-Retroactive Changes in the Law Cohorts
+Changes in Sentencing Law Cohorts

-Despite its name, CDCR is using this "Retroactive Changes in Law" cohorts to recommend people via recent policy reforms and amendments to sentencing laws that are not technically "retroactive."
+CDCR uses Changes in Sentencing Law cohorts to recommend people via recent policy reforms and amendments to sentencing laws that are not retroactive.

-- Gun Enhancements made discretionary by Senate Bill 620 (Bradford), amending Penal Code sections 12022.5, 12022.53, 1385, effective date: January 1, 2018; not retroactive. - Judges now have the discretion to strike or dismiss an enhancement for the use of a firearm during the commission of a felony if doing so is in the "interests of justice."
-CDCR is starting with cases where the firearm was not discharged. - 5-Year Prior Serious Felony Enhancements made discretionary by Senate Bill 1393 (Mitchell), amending PC sections 667(a), 1385(b), effective date: January 1, 2019; not retroactive.
+Gun Enhancements made discretionary by Senate Bill 620 (Bradford), amending Penal Code sections 12022.5, 12022.53, 1385, effective date: January 1, 2018; not retroactive.
+Judges now have the discretion to strike or dismiss an enhancement for the use of a firearm during the commission of a felony if doing so is in the "interests of justice."
+CDCR is starting with cases where the firearm was not discharged.

+5-Year Prior Serious Felony Enhancements made discretionary by Senate Bill 1393 (Mitchell), amending PC sections 667(a), 1385(b), effective date: January 1, 2019; not retroactive.
 Judges now have the direction to dismiss 5-year enhancements for prior serious felonies resulting in prison terms if doing so is in the "interests of justice."